LCD-LED DisplayLights and Display Board Circuits

 SGL8022W Touch LED PWM Module Schematic Circuit Diagram 5

-As we can see in this schematic, the component is a 36-Ω (36R) resistor connected between the Vcc rail and common Vcc points of the mode selection jumpers T1 and T2.
-I think that this one is probably for additional circuit protection.
-Furthermore, note that the touch sensitivity can be tweaked by modifying the value of the sampling capacitor between pin 2 (VC) and pin 4 (GND) of SGL8022W.
-The 100-μF capacitor (C1) indicated in the original application circuit is not used here — see its footmark between the chip and diode in the module under test.
+In this schematic, we can observe that the component in question is a 36-ohm (36R) resistor, connected between the Vcc rail and the common Vcc points of the mode selection jumpers T1 and T2.
+My assumption is that this resistor serves as an additional safeguard for the circuit.
+Additionally, it’s worth mentioning that the touch sensitivity can be adjusted by modifying the value of the sampling capacitor located between pin 2 (VC) and pin 4 (GND) of the SGL8022W chip.
+It’s important to note that the 100-μF capacitor (C1) featured in the original application circuit is not utilized in this module; you can spot its footprint between the chip and the diode in the module being tested.

 SGL8022W Touch LED PWM Module Schematic Circuit Diagram 6